bry/bry/README.md

 - "What you do for yourself, you're doing for others, and what you do for others, you're doing for yourself." — Phil Jackson, *Eleven Rings: The Soul of Success*
 - Confucius say: "Man who run in front of car get tired; man who run behind car get exhausted." — Confucius on driving the car and staying focused in the moment

-- On AI: You still need to know how to code, test and maintain until AGI.
-Humans are better than AI LLMs, until AGI, with tradeoffs, context, ownership, problem framing, taste, long-term thinking, and knowing when AI is wrong.

 ## 🧰 Languages, Frameworks and Tools

 ### Languages